capitec/omni-components/INSTALLATION.md

 Cherry picking can be done from your local install or [directly from the CDN](https://cdn.jsdelivr.net/npm/@capitec/omni-components@esm/).
 This will limit the number of files the browser has to download and reduce the amount of bytes being transferred.
 The disadvantage is that you need to load components manually.

-Here's an example that loads only the button component. <omni-button style="padding: 10px;" label="Button" type="secondary"></omni-button>
+Here's an example that loads only the button component.

 ```html